famoser/elliptic/README.md

 - Provide low-level library that executes math on elliptic curves (this project)
 - Provide elliptic-crypto library which exposes general cryptographic primitives (signatures, encryptions and zero-knowledge proofs)
 - Provide more specialized libraries for more exotic cryptographic primitives (verifiable shuffle)

-If you are looking for a project that provides cryptographic primitives, you might want to look into `phpecc/phpecc` (resp. its recommended replacement by [packagist](https://github.com/phpecc/phpecc/issues/289#issuecomment-2075703542) at `paragonie/phpecc`).